Clean Travel Sustainability Policy

 - Informing partners about Clean Travel’s sustainability policy and that they are expected to comply with it and communicate it to final customers where relevant;

-- Motivating incoming partners to participate in sustainability training such as Travelife training and the Clean Travel Learning Academy;
+- Motivating incoming partners to participate in the Clean Travel Learning Academy;

 - Encouraging partners to follow best practices/training on sustainable tourism through the Clean Travel Learning Academy;